TSTI - Building a Resilient Future Together

-- Foster Awareness: Increase visibility and recognition across U.S. populations of the economic and workforce advantages of local green economy development.
-This includes promoting sustainable agriculture practices, energy efficiency transitions, and circular economy innovations.
+• Foster Awareness: Increase visibility and recognition of the economic and workforce advantages of resilient, resource-efficient, local economic development.
+This includes promoting future-proofed agriculture practices, energy efficiency solutions, and circular economy innovations.

-- A cross-cutting Sustainable Futures Seminar Series to foster knowledge sharing and collaboration among professionals, practitioners, researchers, and policymakers across all three of TSTI’s priority areas.
+• Cross-cutting Transatlantic Cooperation Seminar Series: Fostering knowledge sharing and collaboration among professionals, practitioners, researchers, and policymakers across all three of TSTI’s priority areas.

-- A Fellowship Program for Young Leaders in Agriculture to provide a unique opportunity for young leaders from the EU and U.S. to discuss and increase understanding of policies, programs, key challenges and best practices, generating solutions for how to improve the long-term sustainability and profitability in agriculture, as well as enhancing their leadership, negotiation and advocacy kills.
+• Fellowship Program for Young Leaders in Agriculture: Providing a unique opportunity for young farmers and ranchers from the EU and U.S. to discuss and increase understanding of policies, programs, key challenges and best practices, generating solutions to improve long-term resilience and profitability in agriculture, as well as enhancing their leadership, negotiation and advocacy skills.

-- EU-U.S. Exchanges to Advance Policies for Energy-Efficient Buildings to facilitate connections between subnational policymakers, industry leaders, and stakeholder partners to advance practical and effective approaches aimed at improving energy efficiency in buildings and reducing energy costs.
-This program aims to explore policy structure and design, approaches to education and engagement to increase adoption, and funding/financing models related to subnational building codes, Building Energy Performance Standards (BEPS) and Certificates, Demand Side Management (DSM) programs, and financing mechanisms.
+• EU-U.S. Exchanges to Advance Policies for Energy-Efficient Buildings: Facilitating connections between subnational policymakers, industry leaders, and stakeholder partners to advance practical and effective approaches aimed at improving energy efficiency in buildings and reducing energy costs.
+This program explores policy structure and design, approaches to education and engagement to increase adoption, and funding/financing models related to subnational building codes, Building Energy Performance Standards (BEPS) and Certificates, Demand Side Management (DSM) programs, and financing mechanisms.

-- EU-U.S. Exchanges to Advance Circular Economy Policies and Practices in the packaging, textiles, and battery sectors to bring together subnational policymakers, industry leaders, and stakeholder partners to explore practical and effective approaches to advance circular economy solutions.
-Through a series of knowledge exchanges, this initiative will collaborate with major U.S. cities and states to explore policy frameworks and best practices.
-The goal is to develop policies and programs that remove barriers to circular economy implementation, stimulate investment in sustainable material management, and foster collaboration on solutions to reduce waste generation.
+• EU-U.S. Exchanges to Advance Circular Economy Policies and Practices: Bringing together subnational policymakers, industry leaders, and stakeholder partners to promote practical and effective approaches to advance circular economy solutions in the packaging, textiles, and battery sectors.
+This initiative explores policy frameworks and best practices through a series of knowledge exchanges with major U.S. cities and states.
+The goal is to support the development of policies and programs that remove barriers to circular economy implementation, stimulate investment in effective long-term material management, and foster collaboration on solutions to reduce waste generation.
 Additionally, the initiative aims to enhance recycling infrastructure, scale circular business models, and leverage AI-driven innovations.

 United States of America